Capital punishment in Iran: Criticism

-Iran has garnered Western media attention and criticism for carrying out executions of minors, despite having signed the Convention on the Rights of the Child, which forbids executing child offenders for crimes committed under the age of 18.
+Iran has garnered media attention and criticism for carrying out executions of minors, despite having signed the Convention on the Rights of the Child, which forbids executing child offenders for crimes committed under the age of 18.
 Iran justifies its actions by claiming dispensation in cases where the convention is deemed "incompatible with Islamic jurisprudence".
 Iran has also been criticized for using stoning as capital punishment, though in 2005, an Iranian judiciary spokesman strongly denied the accusations of stoning and executing minors, describing them as "propaganda against the Iranian state".

+A 2020 public opinion poll published by GAMAAN showed that 43.8% of the Iranian population opposes the death penalty in all cases, while a further 25.9% supports the death penalty only in unique cases.
+Only 12.7% of the population supports the death penalty in accordance with Sharia law.

 At Berlin International Film Festival, on 29 February 2020 Iranian film about executions (There Is No Evil) won top prize.

 Methods

 Hanging

 Hanging is the only common method of execution in 21st-century Iran, usually carried out in prison.

 Compared to other countries that use hanging (such as Japan or Malaysia) with a complex gallows designed to drop the condemned and break the neck, Iran's gallows are very simple and inexpensive.
 They consist only of a frame and a stool, with some stools able to hold up to seven people at a time and having wheels.
 Public executions are usually carried out by a mobile crane.
-Sometimes, the victim is suspended from the crane, but more often, the crane is used as a gallows, and the person is pulled off a stool (see Upright jerker).
+Sometimes, the convicted suspect is suspended from the crane, but more often, the crane is used as a gallows, and the person is pulled off a stool (see Upright jerker).
 The victim is usually blindfolded.
 Iranian nooses are thick, with 7–10 knotted coils, and are often made of blue plastic rope with little to no drop.
 Death is caused by strangulation and carotid reflex (where blood vessels to the head are cut off), taking 10–20 minutes, causing visible pain and distress to the condemned.

-Famous hangings in Iran include Sheikh Fazlollah Nouri in 1908, and serial killer Mohammed Bijeh, the "Desert Vampire", who raped and murdered 17 boys, in 2005.
+Famous hangings in Iran include Sheikh Fazlollah Nouri in 1909, and serial killer Mohammed Bijeh, the "Desert Vampire", who raped and murdered 17 boys, in 2005.
 At dawn, on 27 July 2007, 29 men were hanged in Evin Prison on various charges of murder and drug trafficking.
 In 2010, Shahla Jahed was hanged in Tehran for the 2002 murder of the wife of Iran footballer Nasser Mohammadkhani.
 In 2006, a teenage girl of the age of 16, Atefah Sahaaleh, was sentenced to death, and executed two weeks later by hanging in a public square for the charges of adultery and "crimes against chastity".
 In 2009, a public execution of two men in Sirjan for armed robbery was broken up when relatives stormed the gallows and cut the men down while still alive; they were later re-captured and hanged until dead.
 A video of the incident was posted on the Internet.